cseagraves/n8n-Agent-Training-Course-Chicago-June-2025/workflow-templates/Personal Assistant with MCP/README.md

-# n8n Personal Assistant with MCP
+# 🤖 n8n Personal Assistant with MCP

-## Overview
+## 📋 Overview

 This workflow creates a powerful personal assistant AI agent that integrates with Google services (Calendar, Gmail, Sheets) using the Multi-Channel Provider (MCP) architecture.
 The agent can handle email management, calendar scheduling, and contact management through natural language conversations.

-## Purpose
+## 🎯 Purpose

 The Personal Assistant with MCP workflow serves as a virtual assistant that can:
-- Manage your calendar (create, find, update events)
+- 📅 Manage your calendar (create, find, update events)
-- Handle email correspondence (search, draft emails)
+- 📧 Handle email correspondence (search, draft emails)
-- Maintain contact information in Google Sheets
+- 👥 Maintain contact information in Google Sheets
-- Provide a seamless chat interface for all these operations
+- 💬 Provide a seamless chat interface for all these operations

-## Integrations & Tools
+## 🔌 Integrations & Tools

 ### Core Components
-- **MCP Client & Server**: Enables multi-channel communication with the agent
+- **🔄 MCP Client & Server**: Enables multi-channel communication with the agent
-- **Chat Trigger**: Entry point for user interactions
+- **💬 Chat Trigger**: Entry point for user interactions
-- **Window Buffer Memory**: Maintains conversation context
+- **🧠 Window Buffer Memory**: Maintains conversation context
-- **OpenRouter LLM**: Powers the AI using GPT-4.1-mini model
+- **🤖 OpenRouter LLM**: Powers the AI using GPT-4.1-mini model

 ### Google Service Integrations
-- **Google Calendar**: Create, find, and update calendar events
+- **📅 Google Calendar**: Create, find, and update calendar events
-- **Gmail**: Search emails and draft new messages
+- **📧 Gmail**: Search emails and draft new messages
-- **Google Sheets**: Store and manage contact information
+- **📊 Google Sheets**: Store and manage contact information

-## Setup Instructions
+## ⚙️ Setup Instructions

 1. **MCP Configuration**:
    - Set up the MCP Server Trigger node